Ptah: Legacy

 Memphis was believed to be under the protection of the god Ptah, the patron of craftsmen.
 Its great temple, Hut-ka-Ptah (meaning "Enclosure of the ka of Ptah"), was one of the most prominent structures in the city.
 This word entered Ancient Greek as Αἴγυπτος (Aiguptos), which entered Latin as Aegyptus, which developed into Middle French Egypte and was finally borrowed into English first as Egipte in Middle English and ultimately as Egypt.

 Ptah is one of the deities mentioned in Giuseppe Verdi's opera Aida.
 He is invoked in a chorus, "Possente Fthà" ("O Mighty Ptah"), in Act 1, scene 2; this chorus is reprised as "Immenso Fthà" ("Immense Ptah"), at the end of the opera as the protagonists Aida and Radamès die.

 5011 Ptah is an asteroid named after the Egyptian god.

-Ptah appears as a minor character in Rick Riordan's novel The Throne of Fire.
-While searching for a scroll in the catacombs beneath Bahariya, protagonist Sadie Kane discovers a statue of Ptah and attempts to summon him to help them without success.
-Later, Ptah suddenly arrives in the body of a date farmer, having merely been delayed in his arrival.
-Ptah sends an army of rats to destroy an army of mummies sent to attack them the same way as Ptah had once defeated an army of invaders by having a horde of rats eat their bowstrings and sandals in myth.
-Ptah gives the two some advice and opens a portal for them to reunite with Sadie's brother Carter before being forced to depart the farmer's body.